skip to log on skip to main content

 Check if you have the right insurance as a renter

 • Review what is and isn't covered in your policy (including conditions and limits), and decide if you're satisfied that your needs are met, and risks are covered.
 It's important to consider how where you live in Australia may affect the sort of cover you need.
-For example, if you live in a bushfire or flood prone area it is important to ensure that you have the right coverage to protect what is important to you.
+For example, if you live in a bushfire or flood prone area it is important to ensure that you have the right coverage to help protect what is important to you.

 We're here to help